Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Introduction

-It is well known that for any ReLU network there exists an equivalent continuous piecewise-affine (PWA) function, that is, the input space for a ReLU network can be tessellated into polyhedra, and over each polyhedron the neural network evaluates to an affine function.
-RPM explicitly finds this equivalent PWA representation for a given ReLU network.
-Figure \ref{fig:cell_enum} illustrates how RPM works.
-The algorithm iteratively enumerates the polyhedra and affine functions defining the PWA function by solving a series of Linear Programs (LPs), and following analytical edge flipping rules to determine neighboring polyhedra.
-The algorithm starts with a random polyhedron, then solves for its neighboring polyhedra, then neighbors of neighbors, etc., until the whole input space is tessellated.
+It is well known that ReLU networks implement continuous piecewise-affine (PWA) functions, that is, the input space for a ReLU network can be tessellated into polyhedra, and over each polyhedron the neural network is affine.
+The RPM algorithm explicitly finds this equivalent PWA representation for a given ReLU network.
+Figure \ref{fig:cell_enum} illustrates how RPM incrementally solves for this representation.
+The algorithm incrementally enumerates the polyhedra and affine pieces of the PWA function by solving a series of Linear Programs (LPs), and following analytical edge flipping rules to determine neighboring polyhedra.
+The algorithm starts with an initial polyhedron, then solves for its neighboring polyhedra, then neighbors of neighbors, etc., until the desired input set is tessellated.
 In this way, our method is geometrically similar to fast marching methods in optimal control \cite{HJBFastMarching}, path planning \cite{PlanningFastMarching,FMT}, and graphics \cite{FastMarchingCubes,lei2020analytic}.

-We then use computational methods for PWA reachability to compute forward and backward reachable sets for each polyhedron and associated affine function.
-Finally, we also propose an accelerated backward reachability procedure in the case that the deep network is a homeomorphism (a continuous bijection with continuous inverse).
-We find, surprisingly, that a variety of organically trained ReLU networks are homeomorphisms, even through they are not constructed or trained with this property in mind (e.g. the closed-loop TaxiNet network trained for autonomous aircraft runway taxiing), therefore backward reachability and ROA computations with RPM can be significantly accelerated for these systems.
+We then use methods for PWA reachability to compute forward and backward reachable sets for each polyhedron and associated affine function.
+Computing forward and backward reachable sets allows us to search for and construct control invariant sets and ROAs without Lyapunov tools.
+Finally, we also propose an accelerated backward reachability procedure that leverages the connected enumeration of the RPM algorithm to restrict the number of polyhedra the algorithm searches over.
+We show that this accelerated procedure is guaranteed to enumerate the entire backward reachable set in the case that the deep network is a homeomorphism (a continuous bijection with continuous inverse).
+Checking this condition is simple, and represents a novel general procedure for examining the invertibility of neural networks whose hidden layers are not invertible themselves.